Nebo15/alpine-postgre/README.md

   2. Move files from `restored_data` to `$PGDATA`.
   3. Remove `restored_data` directory.

-# How to create logical replication?
+# How to create a logical replication?
 All necessary documentation can be found on [pg logical official webpage](https://www.2ndquadrant.com/en/resources/pglogical/pglogical-docs/).
 ## Requretment
 1. The pglogical extension must be installed on both provider and subscriber.
 You must CREATE EXTENSION pglogical on both.